Sinistrofulgur perversum: Human use

 For thousands of years Native Americans used these animals as food, and used their shells for tools, ornaments, containers and to make jewelry, i.e. shell gorgets.
+For example, the Indigenous peoples of Florida used their shells as hammers, axes, and cups; Floridan archaeologists have likened them to Swiss Army knives for their versatility.
 They may have believed the sinistral nature of the lightning whelk shell made it a sacred object.
 The Minnesota Woman (lived c.
 6000 BCE in modern Minnesota) wore a Sinistrofulgur perversum shell.

 The lightning whelk is the "State Seashell of Texas".